seL4/microkit/docs/manual.md

 Although interrupts are the final concept to be described here, they are in some ways the most important.
 Without interrupts a system would not do much after system initialisation.

-sel4cp does not provides timers, nor any *sleep* API.
+Microkit does not provides timers, nor any *sleep* API.
 After initialisation, activity in the system is initiated by an interrupt causing a `notified` entry point to be invoked.
 That notified function may in turn notify or call other protection domains that cause other system activity, but eventually all activity indirectly initiated from that interrupt will complete, at which point the system is inactive again until another interrupt occurs.